NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ---

+### How to run with multiple users

+In the `.env` file add the line `CONFIG_DIR=configs` where `configs` is the folder that holds all the config files.
+The name of the config is ignored so you can name it anything you want.

+---

 ### Help it won't change scenes

 It will only change scenes when OBS is set on a scene that's in the config.